 In mixed germ cell tumors, choriocarcinoma will also have a mixture of syncytiotrophoblasts and cytotrophoblasts and varying components of other germ cell tumors.

-The healthcare professional should perform a thorough history and physical in any patient with suspected choriocarcinoma.
+The healthcare professional should conduct a thorough history and physical examinations in any patient with suspected choriocarcinoma.
 In women, clinicians should pay particular attention to reproductive history because spontaneous abortions and molar pregnancies increase the risk for choriocarcinoma.
 One should consider post-menopausal bleeding suspicious.
 Choriocarcinoma tends to metastasize, and clinicians should note symptoms that arise from other organ systems, for example, hemoptysis or gastrointestinal (GI) bleeding.

 Due to elevations in hCG levels, patients can present with abnormal uterine bleeding, gynecomastia (in men), or hyperthyroidism.